+Third order Reasoning of Mind.
 A most peculiar event in the Romance of the Three Kingdoms describes the ambush staged at Huarong on the army of Cao Cao during his retreat after the lost battle at Red Cliffs.
 The ambush is staged by commander Guan Yu (Lord Guan) who implements a strategic plan designed by Zhuge Liang (Kongming).
-This story is remarkable since it explicitly involves third-order Theory-of-Mind reasoning, and it references Sun Tzu's teachings.
+In this story Zhuge Liang orders Guan Yu to expose the location where he intends to ambush Cao Cao by setting up a bonfire; Zhuge Liang correctly predicts that Cao Cao will assume that this bonfire is a ruse to lead him into an ambush located along the alternative road, and consequently Cao Cao walks into the trap.
+Cao Cao survives the ambush grace to then fact that Guan Yu, under obligations under the warrior code involving past events, doesn't kill him but only humilates him, and provides him with a free retreat.